franzbra/OOP_RPG_GAME/README.md

 ### Time ###
 - [ ] Implement a way to simulate the passing of time
+- [ ] Give the player a mission to complete
 ### Tribe ###
 - [x] Create a Tribe class
 - [ ] Dolls, tends, paintings and other stuff should add prestige to your tribe, making other character more eager to join you.